-This article is an EOS tutorial for any EOS developer who wants to build a fully workable dApp.
+This article is an EOS tutorial for any developer who wants to build fully workable EOS dApps.

 Our end goal is to get you familiar with the process that follows after smart contract implementation.
 To do that we will get a templated TodoManager dApp.
-We will walk you through it step-by-step and try to explain how you could build an EOS dApp on your own.
+We will walk you through it step-by-step and try to explain how you could build EOS dApps on your own.

 The minimal requirements for a full workable dApp, in our view, include the following components:

-Our main focus on this EOS dApp tutorial will be on the services used for interactions between the front-end and the EOS blockchain.
+Our main focus on this EOS dApps tutorial will be on the services used for interactions between the front-end and the EOS blockchain.

 TodoManager React dApp

 For our tutorial, we are going to use a prepared templated TodoManager dApp.